 R & J Dick was established by two brothers, Robert (1820 – 1891), a jeweller, and James Dick (1823 – 1902), an upholsterer, in 1846.

 The brothers utilised gutta-percha, a gum-based leather substitute.
 Robert made the moulds and James prepared the material.
 Soon, they were able to offer a low-cost boot with a watertight gutta-percha sole.

 R & J Dick employed six men and three boys in 1851.
 Robert was the inventor, whereas James was more business-minded.

 A four-storey factory was acquired at Greenhead, Glasgow in 1859.
 R & J Dick employed 100 men, 100 boys and 200 girls by 1861.

-By the early 1880s the business was flagging: the price of gutta-percha had risen exponentially as demand had increased, and the boots and shoes could no longer be manufactured at a competitive price.
+The business was flagging by the early 1880s: the price of gutta-percha had risen exponentially as demand had increased, and the boots and shoes could no longer be manufactured at a competitive price.

-In 1885 James married one of his workers, and emigrated to Australia.
+James Dick became fatigued with business, and his health began to suffer.
+He married one of his employees in 1885, and emigrated to Australia.

 In his brother’s absence, Robert invented a mechanical belt using balata gum.
 It was immensely strong, and resistant to oxidisation and moisture.

 Robert Dick died in 1891, and James reluctantly returned to manage the business.